 Dan North discusses an example of rearchitecting an application without rewriting it from scratch, and explains general strategies for a holistic rearchitecture.

-Jake Sorofman talks on how to glue together the application development world and the business operations one in an automated, virtualized and cloud computing environment where everything moves faster than ever.
+Jake Sorofman talks on how to glue together the application development world and the business operations one in an automated, virtualized and cloud computing environment.

 This presentation focuses on the Internet and separating myth from fact, history from the future, and the mundane from the imaginative.
 Bob Frankston presents a vision of what could and should be.